 The LAM AWS server instance was created to host my public named host websites and be a backup of the mediawiki installation and home grown perl database web interface on the secure side of my main server.
 These utilize a MariaDB server on the same machine.
 The server is also used as an ssh proxy for browsing the web.

-This server instance is now running on a t3.nano instance under a no upfront cost 36 month reservation.
-The rate is less than $1.50 / month.
-This is a considerable savings over the On Demand $0.0052 per Linux t3.nano Instance Hour = $3.796 / Month ($0.0052*24*365/12) - $45.552 / Year pricing.
-The t3.nano instance 36 month reservation covers 1 EC2 instance but does not include any EC2 EBS storage which is required for the Ubuntu Server image used for the Operating System.
+The main server instance is now running on a t4g.nano instance under an all upfront cost 36 month reservation.
+This prorates to less than $1.50 / month which is a considerable savings over the On Demand rate.
+The t4g.nano instance 36 month reservation covers 1 EC2 instance but does not include any EC2 EBS storage which is required for the Ubuntu Server image used for the Operating System.
 I pay $0.80 for 8 GB-Mo of General Purpose SSD (gp2) which is the standard configuration for the Latest Ubuntu Server image.
 I pay $0.30 for 1 GB-Mo of storage on the us-west-2 Oregon AWS Elastic File System (EFS) at the USD $0.30 per GB-Mo for Standard storage (USW2) rate.
 The AWS EFS storage is among the most expensive but it is extremely convenient to have a persistent parallel file system that can be mounted with the Linux nfs4 package available during the Instance Initialization.
-I pay $4.00 / month for an additional 42 GB-Mo of General Purpose SSD (gp2) for the volume to mirror the /Zz directory.
-I have an AWS EFS in all 29 regions I can currently access but the storage is negligible (less than 40K) on every EFS except my main on in the us-west-2 Oregon region.
+I pay $5.00 / month for an additional 50 GB-Mo of General Purpose SSD (gp2) for the volume to mirror the /Zz directory.
+I have an AWS EFS in all 30 regions I can currently access but the storage is negligible (less than 150K) on every EFS except my main one in the us-west-2 Oregon region.

-The LAM AWS server instance was designed to utilize a t2.micro EC2 instance which is part of the AWS Free Tier offering.
+The LAM AWS server instance was initially designed to utilize a t2.micro EC2 instance which is part of the AWS Free Tier offering starting in 2017.
 That offering includes 750 Hours / month of a t2.micro Elastic Compute Cloud (EC2) instance which is enough to run one instance 24/7.
-The instance could scale up by using a larger and more capable server and other options or scale down to a t3.nano or other server sizes cheaper than a t2.micro except under the (AWS) Free Tier offering.
+The instance can scale up by using a larger and more capable server and other options or scale down to a t4g.nano or other server sizes cheaper than a t2.micro except under the (AWS) Free Tier offering.
 Multiple groups of virtual hosts can all run on one server or a separate server can be used for each group or single host.
-Once the Free Tier was over the t2.micro server was found to cost less than $12.00 / month with the initial sizing and usage On Demand and less than $4.00 / month using a t3.nano EC2 instance reserved prepaid for 3 years.
-A t3.nano is even less expensive and passed testing supporting the web and proxy services by being my cloud host after t2.micro hours got more expensive.
+Once the Free Tier was over the t2.micro server was found to cost less than $12.00 / month with the initial sizing and usage On Demand and less than $2.00 / month using a t3.nano EC2 instance reserved prepaid for 3 years.
+The less expensive t3.nano and then t4g.nano instances were tested and found to support the web and proxy services by being my cloud host after t2.micro hours got more expensive than free.
 The server is mostly idle although memory usage runs at 75% on a t3.nano and nearly 50% on a t2.micro.

 A single LAM AWS server instance can host multiple websites, including a secure website, with Apache2 on Linux and includes MariaDB, Perl, Python, PHP and other common development tools.
 Additional packages installed support running MediaWiki and more.
 The LAM AWS server is built on the latest Ubuntu Server Amazon Machine Image (AMI) with an EBS General Purpose (SSD) Volume.
 The resulting image is similar enough to the Linux Mint distribution I use on the newer machines at home and on my laptop so that cloning my MediaWiki and lam databases from the main server to either an aws instance or Linux Mint machine can be done with the same procedure.